-Honda’s critical rival to the Mazda CX-5 and Toyota RAV4 has been given a facelift for 2021.
+Honda’s critical rival to the Mazda CX-5 and Toyota RAV4 has been given a facelift for 2021, while fixed pricing comes into effect from July 1, 2021.

 The CR-V has a tweaked exterior and revised model line-up, with more standard equipment at the bottom end of the range and the Honda Sensing suite of driver assists on all 1.5-litre turbocharged models.